canvas-gamification/canvas-gamification-junit-tests/src/oop/object_independence/medium/q4/QuestionText.md

 - Methods:
     - a `play` method which is accessible from other classes and prints `"Now Playing : "` followed by the String in **playlist** at index **current**
-    - a `playNext` method which is accessible from other classes and add one to current and takes it remainder for the size of **playlist** and prints `"Now Playing : "` + the string in **playlist**at index **current**
+    - a `playNext` method which is accessible from other classes, increments **current** by one and takes the remainder by the size of **playlist** and prints `"Now Playing : "` + the string in **playlist**at index **current**
     - a `playPrev` method which is accessible from other classes and subtract one to current and takes it remainder for the size of **playlist** and prints `"Now Playing : "` + the string in **playlist**at index **current**